Murder of Michelle Martinko: Initial investigation

-Controversy arose five months after the murder, after a woman who was driving by the mall parking lot in the early hours of December 20 came forward with information.
-She had looked into the parking lot as she drove by to check for her daughter's car because her daughter worked at the mall and had had car trouble before.
+Controversy arose five months after the murder after a woman who was driving by the mall parking lot in the early hours of December 20 came forward with information.
+She had looked into the parking lot as she drove by to check for her daughter's car because her daughter worked at the mall and had a history of car trouble.
 She claimed to have seen two cars in the lot, one of which was Martinko's, and a man standing next to the open driver's side door of Martinko's car.
 She was unsure her information would be of any use because she had read that the murder happened between 10 p.m. and midnight, and it was 2 a.m. when she drove by.
-The woman communicated her information to the daughter of the secretary of the Public Safety Commissioner and believed that it would be passed on to police if it was important.
+The woman communicated her information to the daughter of the secretary of the Public Safety Commissioner and believed that it would be passed on to the police if it was important.
 The police never received the information, and the woman did not contact police until months later, when they reissued a call for any information connected to the murder.
 Detectives considered charging the Commissioner with failure to pass along the information to police, but no charges were pursued.

 On June 19, 1980, police released a composite sketch of a man believed to have killed Martinko, which they formed from descriptions provided by two witnesses under hypnosis.
 They described a white man in his late teens or early 20s, around six feet tall and weighing 165–175 pounds, with brown eyes and curly brown hair.
 In the year after the killing, the number of people interviewed by police reached the hundreds, and up to 30 people were interviewed under hypnosis.
 As the investigation dwindled, a $10,000 reward was offered for information that would lead police to the killer.
 Psychics were also consulted early on in the investigation.